jka6502/sokkit/README.md

 ## Instanced plugins

-If you prefer modular plugins, the helper function, `instantiate` can be used to treat each plugin as a constructor, and instantiate those those objects with the parameters supplied.
+If you prefer modular plugins, the helper function, `instantiate` can be used to treat each plugin as a constructor, and instantiate those objects with the parameters supplied.

 ``` JS
 var errors = sokkit.instantiate(this);